rednafi/rednafi.com/content/misc/diminishing_half_life_of_knowledge.md

 I don't have a prescriptive solution for this.
 I wrote this text to start a discussion around a feeling I previously struggled with but didn't know how to label.
-So far, engaging with the OSS community on topics I find exciting, taking meticulous notes, tracking my learning progress, and writing about them have helped me stay relevant.
+So far, engaging with the OSS community on topics I find exciting, taking meticulous notes, tracking my learning progress, adopting boring technology, and writing about them have helped me stay relevant.
 However, this approach isn't bulletproof and is quite susceptible to lack of motivation at the tail end of a 40-hour workweek.
 If you've experienced something similar and found a solution that worked for you to some extent, I'd love to hear about it!

 [^1]: [Half-life of knowledge](https://en.wikipedia.org/wiki/Half-life_of_knowledge)
 [^2]: [Fritz Machlup](https://en.wikipedia.org/wiki/Fritz_Machlup)